The Origin of the Beauregard--Suryanarayan Product on Pythagorean Triples

-We also remark that with the multiplication law of \cite{[E]} and \cite{[T]}, which is based on $\mathbb{K}=\mathbb{Q}(\sqrt{-1})$, our involution corresponds to complex conjugation times a power of $\sqrt{-1}$.
-Dividing by scalars, as well as by the torsion part (as \cite{[E]} does), this involution reduces to the inversion on the free quotient group of $\mathbb{K}^{1}$.
+We remark that with the multiplication law of \cite{[E]} and \cite{[T]}, which is based on $\mathbb{K}=\mathbb{Q}(\sqrt{-1})$, our involution corresponds to complex conjugation times a power of $\sqrt{-1}$.
+Dividing by scalars, as well as by the torsion part (as \cite{[E]} does), this involution reduces to the inversion on the free quotient group of $\mathbb{K}^{1}$ from Remark \ref{strucK1}.